We discuss 10 definitive AI chatbot trends, predictions and expectations for coming years. Dive in to find out the latest chatbot trends.

 Just like with the PC, advancements in technology and reductions in price will allow chatbots to be democratically distributed amongst the general public.

 According to an IDC Digital Universe study, the amount of digital data created per year would be 35 zettabytes.
 (1 ZB = 1 billion TB)

-As Chatbots become a staple of businesses’ digital offerings, companies will start competing amongst themselves for the best strategies.
+As chatbots become a staple of businesses’ digital offerings, companies will start competing for the best strategies.